markjpjones/projects/yelp sentiment analysis/README.md

 ##### Is dimensionality reduction worthwhile? - Sparse Matix vs. Truncated SVD vs. Max Features

 With my pipeline settings defined, the next step was to see if reducing the number of features created was wortwhile.
 I tested two approaches for this.
-First, I looked to see what impact creating a reduced set of principal compoents had.
+First, I looked to see what impact creating a reduced set of principal components had.
 Second, I assessed how the `max_features` parameter for the Count Vectorizer altered the accuracy/recall scores.

 First, lets review the performance of using [Truncated SVD](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html) to reduce the dimensionality.
 The graph below shows how much of the variance can be explained with 3000 principal components.